WATER · QUINOLIZIDINE ALKALOIDS

 The mechanical effect of nine continuous decades of supplemental seeding, alongside natural propagation, is the steady, sustained increase of lupine plant density across millions of acres of right-of-way adjacent to Hill Country geology.
 This includes adjacent to aquifer recharge zones — the same geology that produces the calcareous alkaline soil bluebonnets prefer is the geology that produces the regional aquifer.

-The plant produces lupinine.
-The lupinine leaches into groundwater (see Lupinine in the aquifer).
+The plant produces quinolizidine alkaloids.
+The alkaloids leach into groundwater (see Quinolizidine alkaloids in the aquifer).
 The mechanism does not require any inference about TxDOT's purpose.
 The program has been operating regardless of any awareness of the leaching pathway.

 The Bluebonnet Groundwater Conservation District

 A real Texas governmental body exists with the name Bluebonnet Groundwater Conservation District.
-It is a real groundwater management authority overseeing aquifer protection and water rights in its territory, which covers parts of central Texas.
-The district is named after the plant.
+It is a groundwater management authority covering Walker, Grimes, Austin, and Waller counties — east-central Texas, east of the Hill Country aquifer-recharge zone discussed elsewhere in this section.
+The district is named after the state flower.

 What is and is not on the public record